amirzaid/Jukebox/README.md

 This app runs on a node.js based server that handles o-auth for spotify login and access to the firebase database.

+### Features:
+* Song player
+* Search songs in the spotify's library and add them to the playing queue

 ### Backend:
 * Node.JS
 * express.JS